Matt Smith Speaks Out About His

 In the original Variety interview, Mackie made the bold claim that, "Going forward, no one gets paid more than the Queen."
 Speaking to THR, Smith said he was "pleased that [the issue] was resolved and they made amends for it," although it is not yet clear what that means.
 Foy, for her part, has seemed baffled that she's at all surrounded by controversy.

-"I’m surprised because I’m at the center of it, and anything that I’m at the center of like that is very very odd, and feels very very out of ordinary," she told Entertainment Weekly.
+"I’m surprised because I’m at the centre of it, and anything that I’m at the centre of like that is very very odd, and feels very very out of ordinary," she told Entertainment Weekly.

 Read These Stories Next: